 The main function of the RTO is used to hold or store the set (accumulated) time.

-It is used in the case when there is a change in the rung state, power loss or any interruption in the system.
+RTO is used in the case when there is a change in the rung state, power loss, or any interruption in the system.

 In the AB PLC, retentive timer instruction look like this.